ruxpin86/code-team-ASSEMBLE/README.md

 2. This app uses [Jest](https://www.npmjs.com/package/jest) and [Inquirer](https://www.npmjs.com/package/inquirer).
 You can simply install these by running "npm i" on your Integrated Terminal in VS-Code

-3. Step by step guide video on how to use this app after cloning, is attached below in [Usage](#usage)
+3. Step by step guide video on how to use this app after cloning, is attached below in [Preview](#preview)

 # Learned